 When James' school project came along I dug out all my Dad's stuff again and found renewed interest in his story.
 By 2004 I now had the power of the Internet at my disposal in the search for more information.
 What I found out and how I found it, Dad's story, pictures and documents, those of his crew mates, and my Mum's pictures from her time in the WAAF in World War II are the subject of this website.

 I hope you find the site interesting and informative.

 John Wainwright - As best I can, what I have put together on my Dad's time in the RAF including pictures and documents from the time.
 Linked from here are his RAF Records. and France, July and August 1944, the story of my Dad's time with the brave men and women of the French Resistance after he was shot down.

 Bob Routledge - The story of Bob Routledge who was the regular rear gunner in my Dad's crew but missed the fatal flight in July 1944 and survived his tour of duty as related by his wife Jennie.
 I have also published Bob's flying log book for anyone interested.

-Bill Rennie - The story of Bill Rennie, who was the mid upper gunner in my Dad's crew and killed when ME699 was shot down in July 1944, as told by his younger brother Richard Rennie, with extracts from Bill's letters home from the RCAF.
+Bill Rennie - The story of Bill Rennie, who was the mid upper gunner in my Dad's crew and killed when ME699 was shot down in July 1944, as told by his younger brother Richard Rennie, with extracts from Bill's letters home while with the RCAF.